LizGoro90/db-tour/tutorials/queries/06/README.md

 The items in result sets can not only be queried, but also modified and removed.

-If you want to update all the items on a result-set use the `Update` method:
+If you want to modify the properties of a complete result set, use `Update`:

 ```go
 var book Book